-Grape Polyphenols May Support Healthy Vascular Function
+Grape Polyphenols May Support a Healthy Heart

 In a study published in the Journal of Nutrition, researchers evaluated the effects of grape polyphenols in adult men classified with metabolic syndrome.
 Metabolic syndrome is a name for a group of risk factors that occur together and increase the risk for coronary artery disease, stroke, and type 2 diabetes.